 The immune system uses around 1/3 of the total food nutrients we ingest.
 This is why it is important to eat a diet that is able to feed and support its function when we are ill or under extra stress.

-This is a practical and interactive nutrition workshop that will teach you how to boost your dietary intakes to help you best support the function of your immune system.
+This is a practical and interactive nutrition workshop that will teach you how to boost key nutrients in your diet that are needed to help support the function of your immune system.

 She offers lots of suggestions for meeting whatever your specific eating challenges are, from taste changes to fatigue or digestive issues.
 As well as explains how to eat for enjoyment, overall future health, rehabilitation and to help prevent a recurrence.